Big Storms and Pest Populations

 How can you keep pests from taking over your yard - and even coming into your home?

 Tips to Deal with Tropical Storm Pest Problems

-- Remove Food Waste.
 If you have a power outage, you may be dealing with spoiled food, which is quite alluring to pests.
 Bag up and seal any food waste and put it outside of your home.
-Sanitation workers typically prioritize removing household garbage in order to contain pest populations, so make sure to follow their guidelines for service/pickup.
+Sanitation workers typically prioritize removing household garbage to contain pest populations, so make sure to follow their guidelines for service/pickup.